 Baby Gator: This sketch is meaningful to me, for a number of reasons: it is my first attempt at sketching from a photograph; it is one of my favorite photos of our cat (as a kitten, lying on my husband’s hand); and Gator looks amazingly like he does in the photograph (even his slightly squinting eye, squished up on my husban’ds hand).
 It makes me smile.
 This sketch was used in the post Pets and the present moment.

 Gift of Vulnerability: I saw this in a magazine and I thought it was the perfect image to be paired with my blog post, The gift of vulnerability.
 Since I wanted the heart to stand out, I decided to explore watercolors.
 Who would’ve guessed the end result would be something that tests my ability to allow myself to be vulnerable?
-I can look at it and see the imperfections or I can choose to look at it and see the message it represents to me.
+In keeping with the spirit of this blog, I am sharing it any ways, because it may not be perfect, but it doesn’t have to be.
+I can look at it and see the imperfections or I can choose to look at it and see the message it represents to me: going out on a limb, putting your heart out there…in order to reach for something more.
 I’m choosing the latter.

 My Energy, Your Energy: I saw this photograph and immediately associated it with energy: our own energy, the energy of others and the energy that is in everything around us.
 Although it looks like I might be developing a fascination with drawing hands, it is really not the case – smile.
 The drawing was used in the blog post of the same name: My energy, your energy…